imathis/octopress/source/docs/blogging/index.markdown

     ---

 The title is derived from the filename so you'll likely want to change that.
 This is very similar to the post yaml except it doesn't include categories, and you can toggle sharing and comments or remove the footer altogehter.
 If you don't want to show a date on your page, just remove it from the yaml.

+## Generate & Preview

+    rake generate   # Generates posts and pages into the public directory rake watch      # Watches source/ and sass/ for changes and regenerates rake preview    # Watches, and mounts a webserver at http://localhost:4000

+Jekyll's built in WEBrick server is handy, but if you're a [POW](http://pow.cx) user, you can set it up to work with Octopress like this.

+    cd ~/.pow
+    ln -s /path/to/octopress
+    cd -

+Now that you're setup with POW, you'll just run `rake watch` and load up `http://octopress.dev` instead.

 [Next, Sharing Code Snippets &raquo;](/docs/blogging/code)